 Some in-person courses offering the same curriculum can cost upwards of $450.

-- Cost of qualifying examination administered by the Department of State is a one-time fee of $20
+- The cost of the qualifying examination administered by the Department of State is a one-time fee of $20

 - The initial application fee to obtain your real estate license from the Department of State is $50.
 Every two years, it will cost another $50 to renew your real estate license.

-- Total costs to obtain your New York real estate license is less than $350
+- The total cost to obtain your New York real estate license is less than $350

 To get started selling real estate:

 - MLS/real estate board dues can vary depending on your location.
 For instance, if you wanted to become a real estate agent in Long Island you would join the local real estate board to gain access to the local multiple listing service.
 You’ll be a participant of One Key MLS which serves nine counties in downstate New York and holds over 40,000 real estate agents.
 The first year of dues for new agents is $700.
 With this cost, you’ll be a member of the National Association of Realtors®, the New York State Association of Realtors®, and the Long Island Board of Realtors®.

 - Errors and Omissions Insurance.
 This technically isn’t a requirement although most brokerages make it a part of their requirements.
 It’s a prudent business practice.
 The cost can vary but typically can be $100 per year for a single-agent policy.
 Some brokerages offer it as a part of their package to agents.